This will be the first in a series of posts where I write an in-depth profile of each dental school in the UK.

 Since the Mile End campus is the main university site, it accommodates so many more courses and therefore thousands more students than the Whitechapel campus accommodates.
 So all the facilities at Mile End are a lot larger.

 This year I am doing an advanced Spanish language scholarship, and I have evening classes every Tuesday 6-8pm at the Mile End campus.
-One great thing about it is that I’m the only dental student in the class, everyone else studies vastly different subjects like: physics, english literature, history, politics etc – so its nice to get exposed to and get to know people on other courses.
-Otherwise, its easy to get stuck in the dentistry bubble and forget about all other students from different courses.
+One great thing about it is that I’m the only dental student in the class, everyone else studies vastly different subjects like: physics, english literature, history, politics etc – so it’s nice to get exposed to and get to know people on other courses.
+Otherwise, it’s easy to get stuck in the dentistry bubble and forget about all other students from different courses.

 There is some dental teaching at the Mile End campus in years 1 and 2 – there are large labs we use for anatomy teaching and its also where we do dental materials practicals etc. So you do spend some time at the main QM campus, just not that often.

 We have our graduation ceremony in The Great Hall at People’s Palace – an iconic East London venue.
-It’s a fantastic hall that has capacity for 770 people.
+It’s a fantastic hall that has a capacity for 770 people.

 St Paul’s Cathedral, an iconic landmark in central London.
 I am excited to have a part of my graduation ceremony here – it will make the moment when I become a bachelor of dental surgery all the more special.
+As dental students, we will be joining all our fellow medical graduates to have what is known as the Rites of Passage ceremony in St Paul’s.

 This is by no means a complete review of Barts and The London but it should hopefully help give you a taste for what this great dental school is like.